-If you have swelling in your wrist or hand sit on a chair and place your elbow on cushions so that it is level or slightly higher than your shoulder.
-In this position point your hand towards the ceiling then open and close your hand as this will help to reduce any swelling further.
+If you have swelling in your thumb, sit on a chair and place your elbow on cushions so that it is level or slightly higher than your shoulder.
+In this position point your hand towards the ceiling then open and close your hand as this will further help to reduce any swelling.

 Rehabilitation and recovery

 After 72 hours it is very important you try to start using your hand normally again especially when doing everyday tasks like washing, dressing and eating.
-The exercises below will help you to regain full function, flexibility and strength and you should try to practice them 10 times each, 4 times per day.
+The exercises below will help you to regain full function, flexibility and strength.

 1. Hold your thumb with your other hand so that all you can move is the end joint.